-2.1 Approval for use of the MA is subject to the conditions set out in Regulation 42, including eligibility conditions for assets matching liabilities to which the MA is applied.
+2.1 Approval for use of the MA is subject to the conditions set out in Regulation 42, including eligibility conditions for the assets and matching liabilities to which the MA is applied.
 This section sets out the PRA's expectations in relation to the asset eligibility conditions.

 2.2 The eligibility conditions in Regulation 42 define the features that the asset portfolio, and in some cases the individual assets within it, must have.
 These features determine eligibility, not the notional class to which an asset (or group of assets) belongs.
 For this reason, there is no prescribed 'closed list' of eligible assets for MA purposes.
-Instead, the PRA expects firms to demonstrate that their portfolios satisfy the asset eligibility conditions.
+Instead, the PRA expects firms to be able to demonstrate in their applications, and continue to be able to demonstrate, that their portfolios satisfy the asset eligibility conditions.